of mesothelioma victims are veterans

 VA Health Care

-Are there any Veterans Facilities Specializing in Mesothelioma Treatment?
+Are There Any Veterans Facilities Specializing in Mesothelioma Treatment?

 Some of the most advanced mesothelioma treatments being offered now through the VA are at facilities in Boston and Los Angeles.
 For those veterans that can travel to either of these locations, the level of service and health care offered is the best.

-What’s happening to Raise Awareness Among Veterans?
+What Is Happening to Raise Awareness Among Veterans?